Professor Simon Vosper

 Simon was awarded the L.G.
 Groves Memorial Prize for Meteorology in 2007.
 This is awarded annually to members of the Met Office and the Royal Navy, Army and RAF for the most important contributions to the science of meteorology, the application of meteorology to aviation or operational meteorology.

-Simon is a member of the international steering committee for the ICAM.
+Simon is a member of the NERC Science Committee.

 Simon leads the Met Office-NERC Joint Weather and Climate Research Programme.